YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/50.hooks/packaging_apps_hooks.md

   default: '/packaging_apps_hooks'
 ---

 YunoHost includes a hook mechanism triggered on a lot of operation changing the system.
-You can use this mechanism in order to extend the behaviour of a yunohost command.
+You can use this mechanism in order to extend the behaviour of a YunoHost command.

 The most obvious case is adding a user.
 If you had a `post_user_create` hook, this hook will be triggered as soon as a user is added.